 You can take advantage of plugins like TinyMCE Advanced to extend the section block’s content editor’s functionalities.
 This will help you create better blocks with ease.

-Each section block has its own settings where you can configure the block’s layout, color, background and custom CSS options.
+Each section block has its settings where you can configure the block’s layout, color, background and custom CSS options.

 This module adds additional spacing and padding options in the customizer.
+This is very useful when you're trying to fine tune layouts.

 This module activates additional typography options that we discussed earlier.